electron/electron/docs/api/browser-window.md

       this will cause the `preferred-size-changed` event to be emitted on the `WebContents` when the preferred size changes.
 Default is `false`.
-  * `titleBarOverlay` Boolean (optional) -  On macOS, when using a frameless window in conjunction with `win.setWindowButtonVisibility(true)` or using a `titleBarStyle` so that the traffic lights are visibile, this property enables the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
+  * `titleBarOverlay` Boolean (optional) -  On macOS, when using a frameless window in conjunction with `win.setWindowButtonVisibility(true)` or using a `titleBarStyle` so that the traffic lights are visible, this property enables the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and [CSS Environment Variables][overlay-css-env-vars].
 Default is `false`.